-As a young blogger I used to seek to appeal to everyone.
+As a young blogger, I used to seek to appeal to everyone.
 But, as you can see by today’s post title–Cross Stitch Saint Rosary Case Tutorial–things have changed!

 Please, if you have suggestions on how this pattern/process can be improved, leave me a comment or shoot me an email so I can share it with everyone.

 For saints stitched on 11 count cloth, your pouch will be bigger.
-For a saint stitched on 18 count, your pouch will be smaller.
+For a saint stitched on 18 counts, your pouch will be smaller.

 Here we go.

 - Completed Cross Stitch Saint (I omitted the name on mine)

 As a first step, trim your cross stitch saint, leaving 2 inches of Aida cloth on all sides of the saint.

 Then, iron on the interfacing to the back of the saint.